landonpadg/Team-3-Loan-Predictions/README.md

 ## Data Preprocessing

+All asset columns (residential_assets_value, commercial_assets_value, luxury_assets_value, and bank_assets_value) were aggregated into one column called total_assets.
+Transformation techniques were not needed because after the aggregation of the assets columns the dataset was normal.
+The fields including loan id, loan term, number of dependents, and self-employed, were excluded because it wouldn't help find our target variable (loan_status).
+The data set was partitioned into training and test subsets, 67% for training, and 33% for testing.

 ## Model Building

 Five models were created as well as a basline model.
 The models used were logistic regression, K-neaerest neighbor, decision tree, random forest, neural network modeling, and then majority class classifier for our baseline model.

 ## Evaluation Metrics

-The models were compared to the baseline model to ensure they performed better than the base line model and than an AUC-ROC curve was created to see which model was the best.
+The models were compared to the baseline model to ensure they performed better than the baseline model and than an AUC-ROC curve was created to see which model was the best.

 ## Results